MuyeX/Chemingon-master/README.md

 # Chemingon
-Chemingon provides a framework for parallel lab automations.
+Chemingon provides a handy framework for parallel lab automations.
 Unlike conventional lab automation systems, where the operations are conducted sequentially, with the help of Chemingon, multiple reactions can be done on the same apparatus in a parallel manner efficiently.
 Features: